public-awesome/pulsar-ssd1306/README.md

 ## Building the code

-The easiest way to build this sample is with [Cross](https://github.com/rust-embedded/cross).
+The easiest way to build is with [Cross](https://github.com/rust-embedded/cross).

 Cross-compile a release for your platform.
 For Ubuntu 64-bit: